ReqEng-Analysis/Ashlynn_Glitz-Glitter_Boutique/BusinessAnalysis.md

 # 2. References
 References include Ashley Denton, who is the owner of the business.
-This also inlcudes the current business website (https://ashlynndesign.bigcartel.com/) and Facebook storefront (https://www.facebook.com/ashlynnglitzandglitter).
+This also inlcudes the [current business website](https://ashlynndesign.bigcartel.com/) and [Facebook storefront](https://www.facebook.com/ashlynnglitzandglitter).
 I, the developer and creator of this document, also pose as a resource as I have ordered and experienced working and ordering from the business a number of times.
 Because of this, I can provide a customers perspective of the business and their systems.

 # 3. Business management requirements